viresh-ratnakar/exolve/README.md

 (such as `exolve-nodir` clues).

-If the `columnar-layout` option is used, then the clues are rendered in a newspaper-like manner, possibly starting under the grid, and spilliing over into all available columns, while trying to keep the heights of all columns equal.
+If the `columnar-layout` option is used, then the clues are rendered in a newspaper-like manner, possibly starting under the grid, and spilling over into all available columns, while trying to keep the heights of all columns equal.
 If you choose this option, and you have clues with annotations/solutions available, please note that as the annotations